gopine/diary/2024/May/May 16 (Thursday).md

 Initial impressions are positive, but need to delve deeper.

 Managed to get a simple Web Component working, the learning curve isn't too steep so far.

+Considering using LitElement as a library to ease Web Component creation.